Download in pdf format:

 D.e.
 Complaint Handling

-Companies, EDSA and Code Administrators shall establish complaint-handling procedures and ensure that receipt of any complaint is confirmed within a short time and decisions are made within a reasonable time.
+Companies, EDSA and Code Administrator shall establish complaint-handling procedures and ensure that receipt of any complaint is normally confirmed within two weeks, and decisions are made within three months from that date.

 D.f.
 Companies’ Complaints